johnwesley755/human-activity-recognition/README.md

-Here’s a `README.md` template for your **Human Activity Recognition** project, which you can customize as needed:

----

 # Human Activity Recognition (HAR)

 This project involves the use of machine learning techniques to recognize human activities based on sensor data from smartphones.
 It uses the UCI Human Activity Recognition (HAR) dataset, which contains data from accelerometers and gyroscopes to classify different human activities such as walking, sitting, and standing.